 - highlight the key results, including 1 or 2 statistics that drive home the takeaway message

 Write the executive summary first to help you focus the rest of the case study.
 But don’t be too rigid: in the process of reviewing the interview transcript or writing the main copy, another point or statistic may emerge as having more impact than what you’ve chosen to highlight.
 Revisit your executive summary after writing the case study to make sure it’s as strong and accurate as possible.

-Sometimes, the executive summary can be short and sweet:
+Executive summaries can be short and sweet

 This is a good headline followed by a glorified subhead—but it does the trick!